danh955/z012/Hilres.StockDb.Repository/README.md

 ﻿# Entities

-The database entities are managed in the Domain.Entities name space.
+The database entities are managed in the StockDb.Repository name space.

 ### Code first entity framework